Ngawi (town): Religion

-As of June 30, 2022 The majority religion in Ngawi District is Religion Islam whose total adherents reach 97.00% or as many as 82,378 people of the entire population Ngawi sub-district, with a total population of 84,923.
-In Ngawi there is also the Baiturrahman Grand Mosque which is the largest mosque in the sub-district and even in Ngawi Regency.
-The mosques in this sub-district of the city are almost evenly distributed to the outskirts of the Ngawi sub-district.
+As of 30 June 2022, the majority religion in Ngawi District is Islam, whose total adherents reach 97.09% or as many as 83,368 people of the entire population of Ngawi District, with its total population of 85,862.
+In Ngawi there is also the Baiturrahman Grand Mosque, which is the largest mosque in the district and even in Ngawi Regency.
+The mosques in this district are almost evenly distributed to the outskirts of the Ngawi District.

-Other religions adhered to by the majority of the population are Christian with 2,463 people (2.90%) where Protestant totaling 1,713 people (2.02%) and Catholic with 750 people (0.88%).
+Other religions adhered to by the majority of the population include Christianity, with 2,420 people (2.82%) of whom Protestants total 1,689 people (1.97%) and Catholics total 731 people (0.85%).
 The majority of its adherents come from ethnic Chinese and ethnic East Indonesia and a minority of local Javanese.
-In Ngawi Subdistrict there are also several churches including the St. Yosef Ngawi Catholic Church, the Jawi Wetan Ngawi Christian Church, Pentecostal Church in Indonesia Karang Asri, GBIKA Ngawi and so forth.
+In Ngawi District there are also several churches including the St. Yosef Ngawi Catholic Church, the Jawi Wetan Ngawi Christian Church, Pentecostal Church in Indonesia Karang Asri, GBIKA Ngawi and so forth.

-Other religions adhered to by residents of Ngawi Subdistrict apart from Islam and Christianity are Buddhism 47 people (0.05%), Hinduism 29 people (0.03%) and the rest is Treat of YME of 6 souls (0.01%).
+Other religions adhered to by residents of Ngawi District apart from Islam and Christianity are Buddhism with 45 people (0.05%), Hinduism with 29 people (0.03%) and the rest are Treat of YME of 4 souls (0.01%).

 Language

 The language that is often spoken by the people of Ngawi town is language Indonesia as the official language.
 Javanese language is the language which is the dominant main language in Ngawi town.

 The Mataraman Javanese dialect is a dialect of the Javanese language that is spoken by many people in Ngawi Regency, especially in the Ngawi District area and the former residency areas of Madiun, Kediri and Bojonegoro.
 The term "Mataraman" refers to a cultural area which includes the west-south part of East Java because of that area was ruled by the Mataram Sultanate in Central Java.
 This dialect is also spoken by some people in Lamongan, parts of western Malang, parts of western Jombang, and southern parts of Banyuwangi.
 Based on the results of the 2020 Population Census, the percentage of speakers of the Javanese dialect of Mataramam reaches 34.62% of the total population of East Java as a whole.

 The most visible thing about this Javanese dialect is the use of language that still seems subtle compared to other Javanese dialects.
 In addition, the Mataraman Javanese dialect has differences in intonation with standard Javanese because it often puts stress on the first syllable, for example "Byuh-byuh, uayuné cah iki" ("Wow, this child is beautiful").

 The language in the Ngawi city area is not only Javanese, but consists of various languages in Indonesia including Sundanese language, Madura language, Osing language dan Tengger language.
-The Surabaya Javanese language and the Arekan dialect also have speakers in this sub-district for those who migrate or immigrants who live in the Ngawi sub-district of the city.
+The Surabaya Javanese language and the Arekan dialect also have speakers in this district for those who migrate or immigrants who live in the Ngawi District.